More than 25 years of silent power behind SFR's technical department

 Over the years, Henk has witnessed many changes in the lab.
 "For instance, we moved from the traditional Kjeldahl method for nitrogen analysis to Dumas, and NIRS has replaced many wet-chemical analyses," he shares.
 “We now have specialized equipment that makes the work for analysts simpler and more efficient.”
 Information technology and artificial intelligence, with self-learning algorithms, also play a key role in research today.
 “But human expertise remains indispensable.
 A critical eye is needed to spot errors in lab results and implement improvements,” Henk believes.

-Two years ago, Henk transitioned from the lab to quality control and occupational health services.
+Two years ago, Henk transitioned from Head of the lab to quality control and occupational health services.
 He was already conducting audits for Schothorst, Lloyds, and Voederwaarde.nl.
 “The goal of an audit is always to improve as an organization, not to hold people accountable for small mistakes.
 Everyone makes mistakes, as long as you learn from them,” he emphasizes.

 Henk enjoys the process-oriented work and sees audits as an opportunity to highlight issues and suggest improvements.
 "Of course, you also need to identify risks and deliberate errors, but it's always about the shared objective," he explains.